emivespa/mutant/README.md

 [Challenge found here](https://github.com/mauricionrgarcia/examen-mercadolibre-mutante)
 (see README).

-## IsMutant method
+## isMutant method

-### Efficiency notes

 - Simplest possible implementation that works for arbitrary matrix size and match length.
   - We don't do an initial pass to collect all possible 4-tuples.
   - All checks are done in place.
   - We always return early as soon as possible.
 - Not currently parallelized, as I didn't want to make it too fancy or Golang-specific, but would be trivial to run the 4 directional passes at the same time.